hicknhack-software/rails-disco/README.md

    This will create the two databases domain and projection (for database details look in config/disco.yml)

-5. If you just want to look a some standard server output, start the drails server.
+5. If you just want to look a some standard server output, start the drails server (Remember to use a server which is capable of streaming, which means not Webrick).
 Else go ahead and skip this point.

 		drails server